xvzc/SpoofDPI/docs/getting-started/quick-start.md

 # Quick Start

-SpoofDPI provides a number of options to customize its behavior, and these options have default values.
+spoofdpi provides a number of options to customize its behavior, and these options have default values.
 If it works as expected without customizing the option values, you can just run it as shown below.
 ```console
 $ spoofdpi
 ```